UpbeatGeek

 Who was a breakout artist from the 1990s?

-Kurt Cobain, frontman of Nirvana, emerged as a defining figure of the 90s music scene.
+Kurt Cobain, frontman of Nirvana, emerged as a defining figure among popular 90s music artists.
 His raw emotion, distinctive voice, and profound lyrics embodied the grunge movement and impacted music and culture.

 What impact did 90s music have on culture?